Gut bugs linked to cancer symptoms in kids

 Summary

-This study looks at how the bacteria in the gut (microbiome) are linked to cancer-related symptoms in children aged 5-18 with acute lymphoblastic leukemia.
+This study looks at how the bacteria in the gut (microbiome) are connected to cancer-related symptoms in children aged 5-18 with acute lymphoblastic leukemia.
 Researchers will collect stool samples and symptom reports at several points during chemotherapy.
-The goal is to understand these connections to help manage symptoms better in the future.
+The goal is to understand these relationships, not to test a new treatment.

 Get updates